Chicago Slip and Fall Lawyers

 Elements of a Case

-In Illinois, you must prove that the slip was due to the negligence of the property owner.
+In Illinois, you must prove that the fall was due to the negligence of the property owner.
 Negligence is a complex area of tort law and there are many nuances that vary from state to state.
 In Illinois you must prove the following:

 - The business owner owed you a duty of care to safely maintain their property

 - The property owner failed to fulfill their duty of maintaining a safe business

 - Due to the unsafe condition, your were injured

 - You have suffered damages as a result of the unsafe condition